BerkeleyPSE/BerkeleyPSE.githib.io/README.md

 git push heroku master
 ```
 This will push whatever changes are reflected in the `master` branch.

+### GoDaddy
+The website's domain name server is hosted via [GoDaddy](https://godaddy.com).

+Login information can be found in the `Accounts Information` spreadsheet in the Drive folder.

+You should not need to make any settings changes here.

 ## File Structure
 This project is structured as such